Michael Mailer

-Michael Mailer (born 1964) is an American film producer and director and the oldest son of Beverly Bentley and writer Norman Mailer.
+Michael Mailer (born 1964) is a South African-born American film producer and director and the oldest son of Beverly Bentley and writer Norman Mailer.
 He has been directing, producing and writing extensively in the independent film world since graduating Harvard University.
 He established Michael Mailer Films in 2004 to focus on both independent, character-driven films and larger, concept-oriented pictures.
 Mailer is best known for Heart of Champions (2021), Blind (2016), Black & White (1999), Two Girls and a Guy (1997), The Ledge (2011), and Empire (2002).

 He was formerly engaged to Marla Maples, and married to Sasha Lazard from 2004-2011.
 He and Lazard have one child together named Cyrus.

 Partial filmography

 He was a producer in all films unless otherwise noted.